-Associate Professor Term; Director, Yale Center for Genome Analysis
+Associate Professor of Genetics; Director, Yale Center for Genome Analysis

 - Evaluate and diagnose adult and pediatric patients with complex neurological disorders in which a genetic etiology is considered.
 These include a wide range of neurodegenerative and neuromuscular disorders, for example various forms of dementia, ataxia, progressive spastic paraparesis and muscular dystrophy.
 We are also evaluating patients with familial epilepsies, hereditary strokes and other vascular disorders, familial neuroimmunological disorders, leukodystrophies, mitochondrial disorders, brain malformations, chromosomal disorders and many neurodevelopmental disorders such as autism spectrum disorders, among others.